 “I could not have accomplished this if the program were not online,” Walker said.
 “I was traveling all around the country, but I got it done.
 By no means was it a cakewalk, but it helps to have the flexibility.
 It fit my life perfectly.”

 Walker was an assistant coach for the New York Knicks while taking online courses from the College of Education and Health Professions at the U of A. He traveled to about 30 cities across the United States and Canada each basketball season, and he studied on a desktop computer at home and an iPad on the road.

-Walker was a second-team All-American guard at the U of A in 1983, and he helped the Razorbacks win two Southwest Conference titles and reach the NCAA “Sweet Sixteen” twice.
+Walker is now the head basketball coach at the University of Arkansas in Little Rock.
+In 1982, he was a second-team All-American guard at the U of A, and he helped the Razorbacks win two Southwest Conference titles and reach the NCAA “Sweet Sixteen” twice.
 He went on to become a first-round NBA draft pick of the Knicks in 1983 and still ranks 18th on Arkansas’ all-time scoring list and is 10th in assists.

 During his 10-year career as an NBA player, he was with New York, Denver, Washington and Detroit, ending his playing days with the 1992-93 Chicago Bulls, the team that won the NBA championship that year.
 He formerly coached with the Detroit Pistons, Washington Wizards, New Orleans/Oklahoma City Hornets and Toronto Raptors.

 Walker was taking classes from another online institution when he discovered that the U of A offered degree programs online.